-Contact: Ernest Ruben FOR RELEASE March 31, 2020 515/281-5834
+Contact: Ernest Ruben FOR RELEASE March 30, 2021 515/281-5834

-Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Riverdale, Iowa, for the period July 1, 2018 through June 30, 2019.
+Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Riverdale, Iowa, for the period July 1, 2019 through June 30, 2020.
 The agreed-upon procedures engagement was performed pursuant to Chapter 11.6 of the Code of Iowa.

 Sand reported ten findings related to the receipt and disbursement of taxpayer funds.
 They are found on pages 7 through 9 of this report.
-The findings address issues such as a lack of segregation of duties, the lack of utility reconciliations, disbursements exceeding budgeted amounts, a deficit balance in the Special Revenue, Tax Increment Financing Fund, questionable disbursements, unallowable use of tax increment financing receipts and errors in the Annual Urban Renewal Report and the Annual Financial Report.
+The findings address issues such as a lack of segregation of duties, the lack of independent reviews of bank reconciliations, the lack of utility reconciliations, disbursements exceeding budgeted amounts, business transactions that may represent conflicts of interest, unallowable use of tax increment financing receipts, errors in the Annual Urban Renewal Report and the Annual Financial Report and a deficit balance in the Special Revenue, Tax Increment Financing Fund.
 Sand provided the City with recommendations to address each of the findings.

-Six of the ten findings discussed above are repeated from the prior year.
+All of findings discussed above are repeated from the prior year.
 The City Council has a fiduciary responsibility to provide oversight of the City's operations and financial transactions.
 Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.